 Stanley Park also contains a rhododendron garden as well as flower beds distributed throughout the cultivated part of the park.
 The plants are attractive to look at all year, but a late spring, summer, or early fall visit is needed in order to see most of the flowers in bloom.

 The Shakespeare Garden is located next to the rose garden.
 It's an arboretum containing trees mentioned in the works of William Shakespeare.
 Plaques with the relevant quotes are placed on the appropriate tree trunks.
 Besides being attractive, the arboretum is a nice place to cool down on a hot day.

 The Vancouver Aquarium

-The stated goals of the aquarium are animal conservation, public education and research.
-There are daily whale and dolphin shows.
-Over the years the shows have gradually changed from showing animal tricks to demonstrating much more natural behaviors and educating the viewers as they watch the demonstration.
+The stated goals of the aquarium are animal conservation, public education, and research.
+It holds daily feeding shows in which information about the animals is shared.
+Over the years, the shows have gradually changed from showing animal tricks to demonstrating much more natural behaviours and educating the viewers as they watch the demonstration.
 The aquarium offers a wide range of school programs.
 It also cares for rescued marine animals until they can be released back into the wild.

 The Vancouver Aquarium has a gift shop, which people can enter without paying for an aquarium visit.
-The aquarium also has a café and a snack bar to serve people who are hungry during their visit.
+It also has a café and a snack bar to serve people who are hungry during their visit.
 The café has a section that can be accessed from outside the aquarium.
 The aquarium's food is expensive, however, so it might be better to eat elsewhere.
-In summer the Stanley Park concession stands are open.
-There are also restaurants in the park.
+In summer, the Stanley Park concession stands are open.
+The park also contains other restaurants.